From speed to scale: The next decade of power

 Current Market Dynamics

 We are now in an era defined by soaring power demand, compounded by a shortfall in supply from the past decade’s limited growth.
 The largest demand driver is the explosive growth of data centers—reshaping energy consumption, while still needing to supply basic energy needs.
-Total data center capacity is expected to reach roughly 82 gigawatts by 2034—more than a tenfold increase in a decade (see Figure 4).
+Total data center capacity is expected to reach roughly 82 gigawatts by 2034—more than a tenfold increase in a decade.

 Figure 4: We Forecast Data Center Capacity to Reach 82 Gigawatts by 2034